jasonkylopez/jasonkylopez.github.io/AMML.md

 ---

 ## Key Contributions
-My responsibilities included using the CAD software SolidWorks to design the entire assembly of the printer and overseeing its fabrication.
+My main responsibilities included using **SolidWorks** to design the entire assembly of the printer and oversee its fabrication.
 I conceptualized and prototyped modular vats, printheads, mounts, and other interchangeable components to ensure ease of use and adaptability.
 With access to several commercial 3D printers in our lab, I was able to test various CAD models extensively.
 This project also enhanced my skills in testing for tolerances and designing parts that were both easy to assemble and structurally robust.

+## Skills & Tools
+- **Software Proficiency:** SolidWorks, MATLAB, Arduino.
+- **Lab Equipment:** 3D printers, ovens, and precision measurement tools.
+- **Materials Expertise:** Worked with hazardous materials, ensuring safety and compliance.